gtech-mobiledev/network_inspector/README.md

 }
 ```

-# Http Users
+## Http Users
-1. Add interceptor class `HttpInterceptor` for dio client.
+1. Add interceptor class `HttpInterceptor` for http client.
 2. Initialize `Client` to client class, then use `client` on the `HttpInterceptor` constructor
-3. Create another Network Inspector class to used on the `DioInterceptor` constructor.
+3. Create another Network Inspector class to used on the `HttpInterceptor` constructor.
 4. Use `onHttpFinish` as a callback when http activities is finish (Can be success/error)
 ```dart
 HttpInterceptor get httpClient {